robgriffin247/r_datatable/README.md

 ## 7 variables not shown: [sex, gender, homeworld, species, films, vehicles, starships]
 ```

-The last example, using `nrow()` to return the last row can be rewritten
+The last example, using `nrow()` to return the last row, can be
-to use one of data.tables special characters.
-There are a few useful
+rewritten to use one of data.tables special characters.
+There are a few
-special characters and I will cover these more later.
-For now, the value
+useful special characters and I will cover these more later.
+For now,
-returned by `nrow(dt)` is equal to `.N`, so you can rewrite the last
+the value returned by `nrow(dt)` is equal to `.N`, so you can rewrite
-expression as:
+the last expression as:

 - Return the last row using the `.N` special character: `dt[.N]`